What is a 70% LTV mortgage

 It’s the ratio between the loan you take out and the value of the home.

-The higher the LTV, the higher the interest rate you’ll pay as the risk to the lender goes up when you borrow more.
+The interest rate will be more, the higher the LTV.
+This is because the risk to the lender goes up when you borrow more.

 Ask a broker to help you find the best deal.
-Some, like Trussle, don’t charge a fee.
+Some, like Trussle, are fee free.